 Typical costs associated with attending Pepperdine's Fall London Program include tuition, books, room and board, an activity fee, and personal travel and entertainment-related expenses.
 Tuition is the same as for Malibu classes based on a flat-fee.
-The tuition cost for the Fall 2016 semester was $26,070 for ten or more units, but please note that the tuition amount is subject to change for Fall 2017.
+The tuition cost for the Fall 2017 semester is $27,100 for ten or more units.
 Book costs are estimated and vary depending on the course and travel and entertainment expenses can vary considerably for each student.

 The activity fee covers the costs of the European Institutions Study Tour, Parliament Tour, Legal London Tour, London Bus Tour, tour guides, Opening Week Dinner, Thanksgiving Dinner, and dinner in one of the Inns of Courts.
 There may be additional activities scheduled.

 Please note that other than tuition and the activity fee, the actual costs for London-related items such as board, room, transportation, etc. may be less (or more) depending on foreign currency exchange rates.